maxicus/ib-tws-api/README.md

     made.

 `async getAllOpenOrders()` Call this function to request the open orders placed from all
       clients and also from TWS.
-Each open order will be fed back through the openOrder() and orderStatus() functions on the EWrapper.

-      Note:  No association is made between the returned orders and the requesting client.
+No association is made between the returned orders and the requesting client.

 `async reqGlobalCancel()` Cancel all open orders globally.
 It cancels both API and TWS open orders.